gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 token = "k8s-aws-v1."+ base64.RawURLEncoding.EncodeToString([]byte(presignedURLString))
 ```

-For each Kubernetes API request, the Kubernetes client sends the token as an `Authorization` header, and the [AWS IAM authenticator][awsiamauthenticator] — it is installed by default on every EKS control plane — manages the access control.
+For each Kubernetes API request, the Kubernetes client sends the token as an `Authorization` header, and the [AWS IAM authenticator][awsiamauthenticator] — installed by default on every EKS control plane — manages the access control.
 This component is responsible for checking if the token is valid and for translating the IAM roles/users into Kubernetes RBAC roles or users.
 The [AWS IAM authenticator][awsiamauthenticator] searches for any correspondence between the IAM user or role associated with the token and the Kubernetes role.
 If a match is found, it impersonates the Kubernetes RBAC group/user, otherwise, it impersonates the `system:anonymous` group that does not have access to cluster resources.

 #### Authorization